Learn the basics

 Airline codes entered without a prefix are assumed to mean marketing carriers (i.e., the carrier whose flight number is displayed, including codeshares.)

 - F can be used to identify a specific flight number or as a placeholder, indicating a flight segment.
 For example, if you want to make your trip in three segments, you would enter [F F F].

-- Prefixes C (for marketing carrier), X (for connection point), and F (for flight segment) can be used in your query to make it visually clearer what you are trying to accomplish, but they are optional.
+- The prefixes C, X, and F can be used in your query to make it visually clearer what you are trying to accomplish, but they are optional.
 If you use them as a prefix, be sure to follow them with a colon.
-If they are not provided, the system will automatically interpret two letter codes as marketing carriers, three letter codes as airports for connection points, and airline codes followed immediately by numbers as flights.
+If you omit the prefixes, the system interprets two-letter codes as marketing carriers, three-letter codes as airports for connection points, and airline codes followed immediately by numbers as flights.

 Flight segments are separated by spaces.
 When multiple options are acceptable for a particular flight segment, separate them with a comma, and be careful to omit any spaces.

 Again, the order of the codes is important.
 For example, if you want a stop over in Denver followed by a stopover in Atlanta, you would enter [DEN ATL] in the routing code field, and the system would interpret this as a stop in the first city code followed by the other.
 To include stop in Atlanta followed by Denver, you need to repeat your search with the cities in the opposite order, or you can do both searches at once by including both options for each stop [DEN,ATL DEN,ATL]

 Each code applies only to one segment of the trip, so they must usually be entered in each box.Note that examples in the text below include brackets [ ] to indicate the text you should enter - you should omit the brackets when entering the code and enter only the text between the brackets.